-Detailed stock assessment (IPHC-2024-SA-01) and data overview (IPHC-2024-SA-02) documents will be published directly to the stock assessment page on the IPHC's website.
+Detailed material for AM100 will include any further revisions to this summary document.
+More detailed stock assessment (IPHC-2024-SA-01) and data overview (IPHC-2024-SA-02) documents will be published directly to the stock assessment page on the IPHC's website.